 Want to save this recipe?

-You could use our easy recipe for Tempura Batter and use beer instead of cold water.
+You will want to dredge your sliced fillets with our Tempura Batter recipe using beer or cold water.
 You want the liquid to be like, COLD for the best results here.
 The consistency is somewhat subjective.
 If you want a thick coating then just add less liquid.
 For a lighter fluffy coat then add a bit more.

 homemade beer batter